Kropol Vitsu

 Kropol Vitsu (born 1964) is an Indian politician from Nagaland.
-He was elected to the Nagaland Legislative Assembly from Southern Angami II Assembly constituency in 2018 as a candidate of the Naga People's Front during which he served as Parliamentary Secretary for Home Guards & Civil Defence under the T. R. Zeliang administration and in 2023 as a candidate of the Bharatiya Janata Party.
+He was elected to the Nagaland Legislative Assembly from Southern Angami II Assembly constituency in 2013 as a candidate of the Naga People's Front during which he served as Parliamentary Secretary for Home Guards & Civil Defence under the T. R. Zeliang administration and in 2023 as a candidate of the Bharatiya Janata Party.
 He currently serves as the chief minister's Advisor on Prisons, Printing & Stationery.
+He was born in the Vitsu family of Angami Naga tribe.